Please ensure Javascript is enabled for purposes of website accessibility

 string startIndex

-Index bounding the beginning of the series of events to return
+Index bounding the beginning of the series of data points to return

 string endIndex

-Index bounding the end of the series of events to return
+Index bounding the end of the series of data points to return

 int count

-Optional maximum number of events to return.
+Optional maximum number of data points to return.
 If count is specified, a continuationToken must also be specified.

 SdsBoundaryType boundaryType

-Optional SdsBoundaryType specifies handling of events at or near the start and end indexes
+Optional SdsBoundaryType specifies handling of data points at or near the start and end indexes

 SdsBoundaryType startBoundaryType

-Optional SdsBoundaryType specifies the first value in the result in relation to the start index.
+Optional SdsBoundaryType specifies the first data point in the result in relation to the start index.
 If startBoundaryType is specified, endBoundaryType must be specified.

 SdsBoundaryType endBoundaryType

-Optional SdsBoundaryType specifies the last value in the result in relation to the end index.
+Optional SdsBoundaryType specifies the last data point in the result in relation to the end index.
 If startBoundaryType is specified, endBoundaryType must be specified.

 string filter